-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Genesee County Employees' Retirement System as of December 31, 2008 and the results of its operations for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Genesee County Employees' Retirement System as of December 31, 2009 and the results of its operations for the year then ended, in conformity with accounting principles generally accepted in the United States of America.

-The management's discussion and analysis and required supplemental information (presented in Tables I - 4 within the Financial Section) are not a required part of the basic financial statements but are supplemental information required by the Governmental Accounting Standards Board.
-We have applied certain limited procedures, which consisted principally of inquiries of management, regarding the methods of measurement and presentation of the required supplemental information.
+The management's discussion and analysis and required supplemental information (presented in Tables I - 3 within the Financial Section) are not a required part of the basic financial statements but are supplemental information required by the Governmental Accounting Standards Board.
+The information presented in Table 4 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+We have applied certain limited procedures to the management's discussion and analysis and required supplemental information, which consisted principally of inquiries of management, regarding the methods of measurement and presentation of the required supplemental information.
 However, we did not audit the information and express no opinion on it.
+The information in Table 4 has not been subjected to auditing procedures applied by us in the audit of the financial statements and accordingly, we express no opinion on it.